08 Apr The Definitive Guide to Payroll Giving

 Kiwis are a charitable bunch.
 The latest figures (from 2014) show that each year we give around $1.5 billion dollars in personal donations to charities and charitable organisations.

 We often donate to charity on an ad-hoc basis, whether it’s in response to a major event or by charities fundraising on the street, over the phone or at your doorstep.
 However, some Kiwi’s prefer a more structured approach and set up regular payments to their favoured charities.

 Regardless, with over 30,000 registered charities in NZ, the hardest part is often choosing which great cause to donate to!

 It’s a little known fact that individual charitable donations are eligible for tax credits.
 Individuals can claim a 33.33% tax credit for all donations over $5 to an IRD approved donee.
 So what might this look like?
 Well, if you donate $100 to a registered charity, you can claim back $33.33 in tax, essentially meaning the taxman covers the remaining $33.33 to your chosen charity!

 Typically it’s a bit of a process to claim your tax credit – you have to complete an IR526 (a Tax Credit Claim Form) and send it to IRD with your donation receipt(s) and then wait for them to process the credit.

 What is Payroll Giving?

-Payroll giving is a seamless way for employees to give back to their chosen charity through their employer while automatically redeeming their tax credit in the process.
-Payroll giving is a simple way employers can allow their staff to donate to charities directly through their payroll system.
+Payroll Giving is a scheme where employers can allow their staff to donate to charities directly through their payroll system.
+It’s a seamless way for employees to give back to their chosen charity while automatically redeeming their tax credit in the process.
 It’s also a great, low-cost way for charities who often have stretched resources to gradually fundraise.

 The money is donated directly from an employee’s pay and they receive an immediate tax credit (33.33% of the donation amount) that reduces the amount of PAYE deducted from their pay.